daitangio/pque/README.md

-# pigi
+# pque
-PostgreSQL Super LiGht queue System, pigi for friends
+PostgreSQL super light QUeue system, *pque* for friends

 Do you have a PostgresQL 13 with a Java 11 application, and do you need a quick and solid queue implementation?
 This is a possible answer.